 Most homes only have air-conditioning in the bedrooms, although hotels, offices, schools and public buildings tend to be air-conditioned throughout.
 In the winter (Jun-Sept) the sun shines, the skies are blue and temperatures usually stay around 25°C, although it can be much cooler, particularly in the mornings and evenings.
 Anything below 20°C is considered cold and out come the woolly tights, anoraks and electric blankets.
 You will have the swimming pool to yourself.
 Spring (Sept-Dec) is notable mainly for the rain and the cold fronts which sweep up from the Antarctic on a relatively regular – and refreshing – basis.

-The high humidity levels tend to be beneficial for asthma suffers, although they lead to a constant battle against mould in the house.
+The high humidity levels tend to be beneficial for asthma sufferers, although they lead to a constant battle against mould in the house.
 Doors and windows need to be opened regularly and some people use dehumidifiers on a daily basis.
 Most people have had the experience of taking something out of the wardrobe, which they haven’t worn for a long time, and finding it has a soft green coating!
 It is better to leave precious books or pictures in storage at home, rather than bring them to Rio.

 Rio’s geography means that often, not much physically separates the rich from the poor – many favelas are squeezed in alongside the city’s prosperous districts, and straggle precariously up the sides of the mountains.
 Favelas have also grown up alongside the new buildings in Barra da Tijuca, but as yet, the problems are not so serious – space and the sheer speed of development have reduced the opportunities for establishing slum communities.

-Natives of Rio are known as cariocas.
 On the whole, cariocas are friendly, charming, generous and very easy to get along with.
 It is, however, important to be aware that time-keeping, particularly in social situations, is not a strong point – it is quite normal for Brazilians to arrive at an event two hours or more after the time specified on the invitation.
 Expatriates wanting to know whether or not they should arrive politely late will often ask if the event is horário brasileiro (Brazilian time – in other words late).
 Brazilians tend to socialise in bars and restaurants – it is not that common to be invited to their homes.
 Most Brazilians will assume that English speakers are American, unless advised otherwise.

 All expat children have daily Portuguese lessons at school and there are many different teachers and schools offering lessons to adults.
 Many expats choose to have one-to-one lessons with a teacher who comes to your home or office at your convenience.
 Most big companies subsidise language lessons for employees and their spouses.